Mental health and your rights

 - what mental illness is

-- treatment of people with a mental illness
+- the treatment of people with a mental illness, particularly if they are being treated against their will

-- the rights of people with a mental illness.
+- the rights of people with a mental illness, including how they receive treatment.

 Most people with a mental illness are treated voluntarily.
 But some people may need to be treated, even though they do not agree to it.
-This is called involuntary treatment.
+This is called compulsory treatment.

-People have different rights depending on whether they are treated voluntarily or involuntarily.
+People have different rights depending on whether they are treated voluntarily or under a compulsory order.
 It is important that people understand their rights.

-A mental illness is defined under the Mental Health Act 1986 as a medical condition where a person’s thought, mood, perception or memory is significantly disturbed.
+Mental illness is defined under the Mental Health Act 2014 as a medical condition where a person’s thought, mood, perception or memory is significantly disturbed.
 Some examples are:

 - anxiety disorders.